MicrosoftDocs/windows-dev-docs/hub/apps/develop/widgets/implement-widget-provider-win32.md

 ## Prepare to track enabled widgets

 A widget provider can support a single widget or multiple widgets.
 Whenever the widget host initiates an operation with the widget provider, it passes an ID to identify the widget associated with the operation.
-Each widget also has a associated name and a state value that can be used to store custom data.
+Each widget also has an associated name and a state value that can be used to store custom data.
 For this example, we'll declare a simple helper structure to store the ID, name, and data for each pinned widget.
 Widgets also can be in an active state, which is discussed in the [Activate and Deactivate](#activate-and-deactivate) section below, and we will track this state for each widget with a boolean value.
 Add the following definition to the WidgetProvider.h file, above the **WidgetProvider** struct declaration.

 ```cpp
 // WidgetProvider.h